fhriley/letsencrypt-wildcard/README.md

 ### Registering and accepting Let's Encrypt's terms

-In order to issue certificates with Let's Encrypt, you must registerr and agree to the Let's Encrypt terms of service.
+In order to issue certificates with Let's Encrypt, you must register and agree to the Let's Encrypt terms of service.
 You can do this by running the command `/dehydrated --register --accept-terms` from within the container.
 I suggest you use docker-compose, which means you can just do the following: